bloomventures/cyberleague/docs/bot_development_guide.md

             :bot/run-cmd "lein run"
             :bot/build-cmd "lein uberjar"
             :bot/build-artifact "target/bot.jar"}
-         other files for a starter bot based on the env chosen
+         plus other files for a starter bot based on the env chosen
       ```
   - you can modify the `run-cmd`, `build-cmd`, and `build-artifact` to use your preferred tools
   - you can build, upload, and test your bot via the stage command
     - `./cyberleague bot stage --dir goofspiel-xyz`
-    - (or, `cd` into your bot directory, and run `./cyberleague bot stage`)
+    - (or, `cd` into your bot directory, and run `../cyberleague bot stage`)
-    - the starter code implements the ping-pong handshake that all bots must implement, but nothing else
+    - the starter code implements the ping-pong handshake that all bots must implement (see below), but nothing else
+    - the local-test does a local ping-pong check and single state check (using the `run-cmd`)
-    - the test involves running a match between your bot and a dummy bot
+    - the remote-test involves running a match between your bot and a dummy bot
-    - you can view the test match results on the website (navigate to your bot card)
+        - you can view the remote-test match results on the website (navigate to your bot card)
-    - the match should indicate a passed handshake - you are ready to work on your bot!
+        - the match should indicate a passed handshake (and then an invalid move)
+        - you are ready to work on your bot!

 ## Bot Basics